UKCloud/documentation/articles/vmware/vmw-faq.md

 ### Will I be charged for creating snapshots?

-Snapshot Protection can be purchased with any VM and will be charged for in accordance with the Pricing Guide.
+Snapshot Protection can be purchased with any VM and will be charged for in accordance with the [*UKCloud Pricing Guide*](https://ukcloud.com/wp-content/uploads/2019/06/ukcloud-pricing-guide-11.0.pdf).
 Self-service snapshots created within vCloud Director will incur charges as of November 2017.
 These will be accounted for in the invoices you receive at the beginning of December.

 ## Security